-- Press the Rev. The "DSC MENU" will appear in the display. - 2.
-Press the 🞑 / 💌 keys to select "POS REQUEST". - 3.
-Press I key to show the Position request directory.
-This directory uses the INDIVIDUAL Directory information. - Press the ▲ / ▼ keys to select the "MANUAL", then press the ➡ key. - Press the A / keys to scroll through numbers, 0-9.
+- 1. Press the key.
+The "DSC MENU" will appear in the display. - 2.
+Press the 🔼 / 🔽 keys to select "POS REQUEST". - 3.
+Press key to show the Position request directory.
+This directory uses the INDIVIDUAL Directory information. - 4.
+Press the ▲ / ▼ keys to select the "MANUAL", then press the FAX key. - 5.
+Press the / keys to scroll through numbers, 0-9.
 To enter the desired number and move one space to the right press the key.
-Repeat this procedure until all nine space of the MMSI number which you want to contact are entered. - If a mistake was made entering in the MMSI number repeat pressing the microphone's H key until the wrong number is selected, then press the / keys to correct the entry. - 7.
-When finished entering the MMSI number, press and hold the Err key. - 8.
-Press the im key to transmit the position request DSC call. - When the GX1150 receives the position from the polled vessel, the GX1150 will produce a ringing alarm sound and the position from the polled vessel is sent to a GPS Chart plotter via NMEA 0183.
+Repeat this procedure until all nine space of the MMSI number which you want to contact are entered. - 6.
+If a mistake was made entering in the MMSI number repeat pressing the microphone's wey until the wrong number is selected, then press the / keys to correct the entry. - 7.
+When finished entering the MMSI number, press and hold the [11] key. - 8.
+Press the ► key to transmit the position request DSC call. - When the GX1150 receives the position from the polled vessel, the GX1150 will produce a ringing alarm sound and the position from the polled vessel is sent to a GPS Chart plotter via NMEA 0183.